Skip to main content

 Returns: a severity-filtered advisory list with OSV IDs, affected ranges, and recommended fix versions or upgrade paths when available.

 Default text output caps advisory rows for readability.
-Use --verbose to see every advisory or --format json for the complete structured envelope.
+Use --verbose to see every advisory or --json for the complete structured envelope.

 pkg_deps lists a package’s direct runtime dependencies with resolved versions.
 Use the lifecycle parameter to include non-runtime groups (development, peer, optional, build), or pass lifecycle: "all" to see every available group.
-Enable include_transitive to get the full install footprint, conflict detection, and circular-dependency flags.CLI usage
+Pass max_depth to add a bounded transitive dependency footprint with conflict detection and circular-dependency flags.CLI usage

 Parameters